Drawing hair is a most complex feature of the portrait. But it seems that curly hair is even more complicated to draw than straight hair. Not quite.

-So when you draw curly or any wavy hair, you are not drawing the strands of hair.
+So when you draw curly or wavy hair, you are not drawing the strands of hair.

-Draw Curls as ribbon overlapped with the other one.
+Draw Curls as ribbons overlapped with the other one.

-But while drawing Curly hair you must understand following steps:
+But while drawing Curly hair you must understand the following steps:

 • You must define each curl

-• You must have one mass equally divided both sides
+• You must have one mass equally divided on both sides